Saysutshun (Newcastle Island Marine) Park: CPR resort

 The CPR resort on Newcastle Island was a success.
-It officially opened on Saturday, July 20, 1931.
+It officially opened on Saturday, 20 July 1931.
 In that first season, some 14,323 visitors went to the island, spending a total of $21,762.35.
 It was not uncommon to see 1500 picnickers on the island at one time.
 At the start of World War II, the Princess ships were reassigned for military use and tourists could no longer visit the island.

 The Newcastle Island pavilion is the only pavilion of its kind that has survived from the island resort era between the two world wars.
-It was restored in 1984 and can still be enjoyed today.
+It was restored in 1984..

-Nanaimo Ownership and Selling to the Provincial Government
+Nanaimo Ownership and selling to the Provincial Government

-When the CPR decided that the resort was not making enough money, they asked the City of Nanaimo whether or not they would like to buy the island.
+When the CPR decided that the resort was not making enough money, they asked the city of Nanaimo whether or not they would like to buy the island.
 The deal went through in 1955 and the island was sold for $150,000.
 The City of Nanaimo had a hard time maintaining the island and they fell into debt.
-On December 17, 1959, a referendum was put to the people about selling the island to the Provincial Department of Recreation and Conservation for development as a Provincial Park.
+On 17 December 1959, a referendum was put to the people about selling the island to the Provincial Department of Recreation and Conservation for development as a Provincial Park.
 Voters responded with 86.8% 'yes' votes.

-The B.C. government agreed to purchase the property with these six conditions:
+The BC government agreed to purchase the property with these six conditions: